Kimberlee97/tp/docs/UserGuide.md

 **How it works:**
 * Only the tag field is searched
+* Only contacts with at least one tag are searched - contacts without any tags will not appear in results
 * All general search rules apply: case-insensitive matching, partial matching, multiple keywords, and flexible keyword order

 Examples: